More about the programme

 After graduation

-Master's International Land and Water Management graduates are widely employable as consultants, policymakers, researchers, development workers or project managers in any part of the world.
-Job opportunities can be found at engineering firms, consultancies, NGOs, governmental institutions, universities and research institutes.
+As a graduate of the International Land and Water Management master’s programme you are widely employable as a consultant, policymaker, researcher, development worker or project manager in any part of the world.
+Job opportunities will be open to you at engineering firms, consultancies, NGOs, governmental institutions, universities and research institutes.